Festival of Young European Photography

 Support from the Nicéphore Niepce Museum

-Each year, the Nicéphore Niepce Museum, reference institution for international contemporary photography, provides two artists with the opportunity to get support from the institution after the festival.
+Each year, the Nicéphore Niepce Museum, famous institution for international contemporary photography, provides two artists with the opportunity to get support from the institution after the festival.
 Co-productor of the exhibitions, the two artists get a chance to be assisted by the Museum curator from a large French museum.

 Meetings to facilitate sharing and transmission